 You also can qualify if you're a business journalism teacher, student or a business media subject at a recognized college, university or other organization approved by the board.

-• You'll connect with a robust organization of some 3,400 members throughout North America and several countries
+- You'll connect with a robust organization of some 2,500 members throughout North America and several countries

-Contests and awards
+Contests and Awards

-Conferences and training programs
+Conferences and Training Programs

-• An annual virtual conference with hands-on sessions, panel discussions and newsmaker interviews.
+- Annual conference with hands-on sessions, panel discussions and newsmaker interviews.

-• Timely virtual training programs with beat reporters and expert sources.
+- Timely virtual training programs with beat reporters and expert sources.
 There is a new virtual training nearly every month.

 - Fellowship programs providing an in-depth look at topics, like using government data in your reporting, and hands-on experience using the information to improve your coverage.

-• To networking opportunities, career advancement opportunities and key newsmakers.
+- Members have access to networking, career advancement opportunities and key newsmakers.